cgoettel/recipes/bread/biscuits.md

 - Use a cup to cut out biscuits.
 - Bake at 450&deg;F for 10-12 minutes.

-This recipe is doubled and yields about 25 man-sized (correct-sized) biscuits.
+This recipe yields about 12 biscuits.